Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

-The following commands define time and depth dependent 1-D temperature profiles for the bulk porous medium and bulk dual continuum domains (Equation :ref:`eq:1d_temperature_solution` ).
-They are intended to be used in conjunction with the commands Nonlinear decay with temperature, Zoned nonlinear decay with temperature, Dual nonlinear decay with temperature, and Zoned dual nonlinear decay with temperature that form part of the solute definition.
+| The following commands define time and depth dependent 1-D temperature
+  profiles for the bulk porous medium and bulk dual continuum domains (Equation :ref:
+| ).
+They are intended to be used in conjunction with the commands
+  Nonlinear decay with temperature, Zoned nonlinear decay with temperature, Dual nonlinear decay with temperature, and Zoned dual nonlinear decay with temperature that form part of the solute definition.

 Input instructions !
 DInput instructions !
 Solute 1d temperature profile !
 D